RelevanceAI/RelevanceAI-readme-docs/docs/GENERAL_FEATURES/creating-a-dataset/inserting-data.md

 ### Updating documents

-To only update specific documents, use `update_documents` as shown in the example below:
+To only update specific documents, use `upsert_documents` as shown in the example below:

 ```python Python (SDK)
 df.upsert_documents(documents=[{"_id": "example_id", "value": 3}])